Boluwatifeolaa/LITA_PROJECT_DOCUMENTATION/README.md

 - Find the number of sales transactions in each region.
 - Find the highest-selling product by total sales value.
 - Calculate total revenue per product. etc
-            Customer Data
-- Retrieve the total number of customers from each region.
-- Find the most popular subscription type by the number of customers.
-- Find customers who canceled their subscription within 6 months.
-- Calculate the average subscription duration for all customers.
-- Find customers with subscriptions longer than 12 months.etc

 ### Data Analysis